Anonymized client outcomes

 Result:

-Fewer dropped deals and stale candidates.
+Fewer dropped opportunities and stale pipelines.

 Controls: